All competitors must start the race carrying all of the following equipment and carry it with them for the duration of the race:

 Manx Mountain Marathon

-At St Paulʼs Church Hall, Market Place, Ramsey on the morning of the race (GR.
+At St Paulʼs Church Hall, Market Place, Ramsey from 7am (GR.
 453943) Google Street View

 Half Manx Mountain Marathon

 Registration for the mountain race will take place in the car park adjacent to the entrance to St John’s Primary School between 12:00 and 12:45pm (GR.
 278816) Google Street View